 The drain pipes are filled with water, which is gradually wicked out by the soil and absorbed by the plant roots.

 I love to grow fresh salad greens, tomatoes and herbs.
 But growing veggies during high summer means daily watering, which becomes a problem when we go away for vacation.
 In the past, we’ve hired the neighbor kid—sometimes he remembered, and sometimes we came home to withered veggies.
-Last summer I decided to build “self-watering” veggie planters that I could leave for a week without watering.
+Last summer, I decided to build self-watering planters that I could leave for a week without watering.
 The results were amazing.
-The planter boxes themselves were gorgeous, they kept rabbits and other critters from munching on my greens, and I went for weeks on end without having to water.
+The self watering planter boxes themselves were gorgeous, they kept rabbits and other critters from munching on my greens, and I went for weeks on end without having to water.
 I watered three times all summer long (no kidding), and we had garden-fresh salads until frost.
-In this article, I’ll show you how to build one for yourself.
-The secret is in the perforated drain pipe.
+In this article, I’ll show you how to build self watering planters for yourself.
+The secret of self watering planters is in the perforated drain pipe.

 Top 8 Reasons to Build This Self-Watering Planter

 - You’ll have fewer weeds.

 - It waters your plants while you’re away.

 - You’ll have fresh veggies steps from your back door.

 - It’s easy to create the perfect soil.